Helping you to recover

 How to contact us

-You can contact the NHS Cumbria and NHS North Lancashire Stop Smoking services on the numbers below, or during your stay in hospital, please ask a member of ward staff to contact our services on your behalf.
+You can contact the NHS North Lancashire Stop Smoking services on the number below, or during your stay in hospital, please ask a member of ward staff to contact our services on your behalf.

 NHS North Lancashire - 01524 845 145